AdobeDocs/commerce-merchant-services.en/help/data-connection/profile-data.md

     A dataset is a storage and management construct for a collection of data, typically a table that contains a schema (columns) and fields (rows).
 Datasets also contain metadata that describes various aspects of the data they store.

->[!IMPORTANT]
->
->It can take about 10 minutes for a profile record to be available in Real-Time CDP.
+With the schema and dataset configured for customer profile record data, you can [configure](connect-data.md#data-collection) your Commerce instance to collect and send that data to Experience Platform.